 Of course, women with fibroids are not the only ones who experience painful intercourse.
 According to a study in the Journal of Obstetrics and Gynecology, evidence suggests that women with chronic sexual pain who were given Gabapentin (a fibromyalgia drug also used to target oral nerve pain) experienced relief from sexual pain.

 The women included in this study had a condition known as vulvodynia, a chronic problem characterized bu stinging, burning and itching at the entry to the vagina.
 The condition is often worsened by sexual intercourse, or even by the use of tampons.

 With the fibromyalgia drug Gabapentin, the 230 women included in the study experienced less pain; their arousal and sexual satisfaction levels also improved.
 Of course, the pain of vulvodynia does not have the same underlying cause as the pain of fibroids, but one factor does unite the two issues: tightness and discomfort in the pelvic region.
 Gabapentin appears to help women by alleviating pelvic pain, a symptom experienced by many women with fibroids.

 Addressing the Emotional Cost of Fibroids

-According to a study from researchers at Johns Hopkins Medicine, having fibroids is as much of a social and emotional challenge as it is to live with heart disease, diabetes or even breast cancer!
+Still, even when you take steps to reduce the physical impact fibroids can have on your life, the emotional toll can remain high.
+In fact, according to a study from researchers at Johns Hopkins Medicine, having fibroids is as much of a social and emotional challenge as it is to live with heart disease, diabetes or even breast cancer!